-Commonly known as 'Breathing Space', the free Debt Respite Scheme is designed to give people time to receive debt advice and prevents creditors from adding interest, fees or taking enforcement action for 60 days.
+Commonly known as 'Breathing Space', the free Debt Respite Scheme is designed to give you time to receive debt advice and prevents creditors from adding interest, fees or taking enforcement action for 60 days.

-A specific 'mental health crisis Breathing Space' is also available to someone who is receiving mental health crisis treatment.
-This lasts as long as the person's mental health crisis treatment, plus 30 days (no matter how long the crisis treatment lasts).
+A specific 'mental health crisis Breathing Space' is available if you are receiving mental health crisis treatment.
+This lasts as long as your mental health crisis treatment, plus 30 days (no matter how long the crisis treatment lasts).

 You can only apply for the scheme via a debt advice agency or a local authority.

-For more information, contact one of the debt advice services in the Useful organisations section, or see official guidance at www.gov.uk/government/publications/debt-respitescheme-breathing-space-guidance/debt-respitescheme-breathing-space-guidance-for-creditors
+For more information, contact one of the debt advice services in Useful organisations, or see the Moneyhelper website at: www.moneyhelper.org.uk/en/money-troubles/dealing-with-debt/what-is-breathing-space-and-how-can-it-help-me